TheArjunAgarwal/sem3-notes/agth.typ

 #definition(title : "Blocking Pair")[
   $(a,b)$ is a blocking pair for matching $M$ if $a$ prefers $b$ over $M(a)$ and $b$ prefers $a$ over $M(b)$ as per $Pi_a$ and $Pi_b$.
 ]
-A simple greedy algorithm for this is the deferred acceptence algorithm.
+A simple greedy algorithm for this is the deferred acceptance algorithm.
-#algo(title: "Deferred Acceptence or Gale-Sharpley")[
+#algo(title: "Deferred Acceptance or Gale-Sharply")[
   Each round:
 1. Boys who are without a provisional match propose to the their top girl who is yet to reject them
-2. Each Girl rejects all but the favourite offer received that round + her provisional match.
+2. Each Girl rejects all but the favorite offer received that round + her provisional match.
 3. Each Boy crosses off the rejecting girls from their list.
 4. Repeat till everyone has a provisional match.
 These are final matches.
 ]
-#psudo(title: "Deferred Acceptence or Gale-Shapley")[
+#psudo(title: "Deferred Acceptance or Gale-Shapley")[
   + $M = emptyset$
   + while ($exists$ an unmatched $a in A$ who has not yet proposed to some $b in B$)"
-    + $a$ proposes to their most prefered $b in B$ as per $Pi_a$
+    + $a$ proposes to their most preferred $b in B$ as per $Pi_a$
       + if $b$ is not matched:
         + $b$ accepts $a$, $M."insert"((a,b))$
       + else: